elimo-engineering/pinecube-sdk-vagrant/README.md

 We will assume that you have a functional vagrant install with a provider configured.
 This repo has been tested with the virtualbox provider.
+The machine is configured to have a 20GB disk and 16GB of RAM.
+You can change these settings in the Vagrant file, but take into account that the build will fail if you go down to 4GB of RAM.
+8GB is the recommended minimum.

 The steps to get the machine up are the following:
 - checkout this repo